How to Avoid the Potty Power Battles With Your Toddler

 TOO MANY WORDS!

-You want to keep it simple with your toddler.
-It takes a minute to process your words and if you're saying too much, your kiddo won't hear your message.
+You want to keep it simple with prompts for your toddler.
+It takes a minute to process your words and if you're saying too much, your child won't hear your message.
 And then you'll have a toddler who didn't follow your prompt because you said too much.

 Keep in mind the simple trick to knowing if your language is propelling more resistance...